tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>If the resource was digitized from a non-digital resource, or was also previously published in a digital or printed publication, this describes the original.
 If a string is required for this, use dc:source.
 Do not put generally "related" publications in here.
 A URI that can be resolved and dereferenced to provide a description of the source resource may also be used here.
-For example, "http://www.loc.gov/pictures/item/fsa1998021539/PP/" is the address of a web page that provides a description the original negative of a famous picture by the photographer Dorothea Lange and so would be an appropriate value of dcterms:source.
+For example, "<a href="http://www.loc.gov/pictures/item/fsa1998021539/PP/">http://www.loc.gov/pictures/item/fsa1998021539/PP/</a>" is the address of a web page that provides a description the original negative of a famous picture by the photographer Dorothea Lange and so would be an appropriate value of dcterms:source.
 The term may be repeatable if a montage of images.
 Information about further provenance beyond the ultimate source should be put in the derivedFrom attribute.
-See also the entry for dc:source in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces, https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md, for discussion of the rationale for terms in two namespaces.
+See also the entry for dc:source in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a>, for discussion of the rationale for terms in two namespaces.
 Normal practice is to use the same Label if both are provided.
 Labels have no effect on information discovery and are only suggestions.</td>
 		</tr>
 	</tbody>
 </table>